Tom Groggin Station: Explore the Heart of the High Country

 When the lake is low, as it is now at around 22% capacity, the remnants of the old town are still visible near the roadside interpretive site.

-Back on the road and heading east along the Murray Valley Highway to Koetong, where the adventure route continues north along Burrowye Rd, up through the pine plantations and up to the higher ground through thick native forests and wonderful trails with plenty of 'wow' moments.
+Back on the road and heading east along the Murray Valley Highway to Koetong, where the adventure route continues north along Burrowye Rd, up through the pine plantations and up to the higher ground through thick native forests and excellent trails with plenty of 'wow' moments.

-The route then descends to Burrowye creek through beautiful farming valleys before returning to the bitumen and into Burrowye, then back onto the Murray River Road.
+The route then descends to Burrowye Creek through beautiful farming valleys before returning to the bitumen and into Burrowye, then back onto the Murray River Road.

-The river around Mt Alfred and Walwa and past Gadd's Bend Camping Ground, and further up, is a pleasant reminder of nature at its best.
+The river around Mt Alfred and Walwa, past Gadd's Bend Camping Ground, Upper MurrayGadd's Bend Camping Ground, Upper Murray, and further up, is a pleasant reminder of nature at its best.

-"their contribution to the project was the major foundation of multicultural Australia"
+"their contribution to the project was the major foundation of multicultural Australia."

 Trivia Time

-There is the line in the Man from Snowy River poem, "There was Harrison, who made his pile when Pardon won the cup".
+The line in the Man from Snowy River poem, "There was Harrison, who made his pile when Pardon won the cup".

 But what Cup did Pardon win?

-It was in fact, the Menindee Cup.
+It was, in fact, the Menindee Cup.

 Images of Tom Groggin Station: